 All versions of the Mustang come with a decent splash of luxury kit, which includes climate control, adaptive cruise control, keyless entry and go, automatic lights and wipers, powered front seats, rear parking sensors, a heated steering wheel and a nine-speaker stereo with integrated Bluetooth, DAB radio, reversing camera, voice control and Apple Carplay/Android Auto compatibility.
-However, if you want integrated sat-nav, you have to upgrade your stereo by delving into the options list.
-In fact, that one of the very few optional extras available.
+However, if you want integrated sat-nav, you have to upgrade your stereo by delving into the options list (although it's standard on the Bullitt).
+In fact, that is one of the very few optional extras available.
 The others include the adaptive suspension and seats that are both heated and cooled.
 The V8 gets a few visual upgrades compared with the 2.3, along with a few performance-enhancing gimmicks.
 That includes upgraded brakes, launch control, an active exhaust and a line-lock function that allows you to heat up the rear tyres by locking up the front wheels and spinning the rears.

 You'll buy the Mustang because you really want one.
 It’s a very likeable car thanks to the pace, the noise, the looks and the sheer brashness, and a very different proposition to the more austere rivals from Jaguar F-Type, BMW 4 Series or Audi A5.
 If you want a Mustang, then any of the rivals mentioned will be way too civilised and boring for you.
 And if a Mustang is what your heart is set on, you’ll absolutely love it.